Jo-graves/TCEQ_TAMIS_reader/README.md

 ## Reference tables
-Several reference tables are included in the package.
+Several reference tables are included in the package for converting the raw air quality system (AQS) code to their descriptions.
 Additional information is provided in the [docs](./docs/reference_table_information.md)

-## Documentation
+## How-to

 The primary function is
 ### read_tceq_to_pl_dataframe()

-It is used to read GeoTAMIS raw data files and convert them to a polars dataframe with human-interpretable data.
+It is used to read raw TAMIS data files and convert them to a polars dataframe with human-interpretable data.
 Data is returned as a polars dataframe.
 Alternatively, data can also be saved directly to .csv or .gzip (parquet) file formats.

 Parameters
 -----------
     filepath: str | Path
-        filepath or Path (e.g. returned from pathlib.Path()) to GeoTAMIS report to read and process
+        filepath or Path (e.g. returned from pathlib.Path()) to TAMIS report to read and process

     tzone_in: str